jobindjohn/vivaplus_v0.2/docs/contributor-guide/70-documentation-guideliness.md

     `pip install mkdocs-material`

-MkDocs lets you preview your documentation as you work on it.
-To preview the documentation, go to the same directory as `mkdocs.yml` and start the built-in dev-server by running the command
+You can preview your documentation as you work on it by starting the built-in dev-server.
+To start the server, go to the same directory as `mkdocs.yml` and run `mkdocs serve`
-`mkdocs serve`

 Open `http://127.0.0.1:8000/` in the browser to see the live documentation home page